NextCenturyCorporation/mcs-ui/README.md

 ## Ingest

 First, start your Mongo database and UI.
-Next, put your scene files in one folder and their corresponding history files in a second folder.
+Second, put your debug scene files in one folder and their corresponding scene history files in another folder.
+Next, verify the following:

+1. Your debug scene files must have an `"evaluation"` property (in the `"debug"` dictionary) of `"Evaluation X Scenes"` (replace `X` with the eval number).
+Depending on how they were generated, the `"evaluation"` property may be `null`.
+You can use `sed` to edit all of the files in place, like this: `sed -i 's/"evaluation": null/"evaluation": "Evaluation X Scenes"/' <scenes_folder>/*`
+2. Your scene history files must have an `"evaluation_name"` property of `"eval_X"` (replace `X` with the eval number) and a `"team"` of any non-empty, non-null string.
+You can use `sed` to edit all of the files in place (see above for a similar example).

 Then, from the [mcs-ingest](https://github.com/NextCenturyCorporation/mcs-ingest) repository, activate your python virtual environment and run the following scripts:

 ```
 python local_scene_ingest.py --folder <scene_folder>